Dynamic Synaptic Modulation of LMG Qubits populations in a Bio-Inspired Quantum Brain: Biologically inspired quantum brain model

+{ From a neural perspective, the model can be viewed as describing a population of $N$ two-level quantum neurons, where each unit can occupy an inactive or active state.
+The interaction terms generate collective transitions between different global activation patterns, effectively redistributing activity across the network without changing the total number of neurons.
+In this picture, the quadratic spin operators encode cooperative processes that couple the activity of all units, leading to emergent collective dynamics.
+Additionally, the presence of parity symmetry imposes further constraints on the accessible configurations, structuring the global behavior of the system. } Here $h$ is an external field and the parameter $\gamma$ is an anisotropic parameter controlling the lack of continuous rotational symmetry in the $XY$ plane, i.e. the relative weight of pairing terms, while preserving the discrete parity symmetry $(J_x,J_y)\rightarrow(-J_x,-J_y).$

 To account for dynamical processes affecting qubits interactions similar to those reported in \cite{Torres2022}, we consider $g(t)=g_0r(t)$ where \(r(t)\) is a dimensionless, time-dependent coupling modulation, and $g_0$ is a maximum coupling constant.
-Additionally, we assume that the time-dependent coupling modulation \(r(t)\) evolves according to a differential equation inspired by models of short-term synaptic depression, characterized by a recovery time \(\tau\) and a time-dependent release probability \(U(t)\) to account also for a synaptic facilitation mechanism:
+Additionally, we assume that the time-dependent coupling modulation \(r(t)\) evolves according to a differential equation inspired by models of short-term synaptic depression, a kind of short-term synaptic plasticity mechanism widely studied in both experimental and theoretical neuroscience literature \cite{Tsodyks1998,Zucker2002, Torres2013}, characterized by a neurotransmitter recovery time \(\tau_r\) constant and a time-dependent release probability \(U(t)\) to account also for a synaptic facilitation mechanism also involved in short-term synaptic plasticity in actual brains (here, we use \(U(t)\) following the standard notation in the neuroscience literature, and it should not be confused with the quantum time-evolution operator).
+Short-term depression and facilitation are respectively related with the slow recovery (controled by $\tau_r$) of neurostransmitter vesicles near the synaptic cleft in actual synapses which induces a decrease in the postsynaptic response for high frequency incoming presynaptic neural spiking activity, and for the increase in neurotransmitter release probability induced by accumulation of calcium at the the cytosol of the presynaptic neuron every time an action potential arrives due to the opening of calcium channels and the subsequent influx of calcium from the extracellular medium, an excess of calcium than has been reported to increase the probability of vesicles to be released (see for instance \cite{Bertram1996, JackmanRegehr2017}).
+The dynamics of these two synaptic mechanisms can be simply expressed as

 with